 Be prepared with strategies

 Present your strategy.
-Your desire to lead others starts with a high-level performance and a consistent record of responsible behavior.
-You are likely to lose that “supervising” or “assistant manager” position because of low quality work assignments, missed deadlines, complaining about workloads, talking to colleagues, and excessive drinking at work after work.
+Your desire to lead others starts with high-level performance and a consistent record of responsible behavior.
+You are likely to lose that “supervising” or “assistant manager” position because of low-quality work assignments, missed deadlines, complaining about workloads, talking to colleagues, and excessive drinking at work after work.

 Maintain a file that documents your performance.
 These include previous performance evaluations, awards, quotes, letters of appreciation and thank you notes.
 Ask your managers, colleagues, and customers who appreciate your work whether it is done in writing.
 Even the most casual promotion of positive comments helps make your case.